“Every tooth in a man’s head is more valuable than a diamond.”

 - XYLITOL, cavity-free, products.
 Sorbitol and mannitol are the primary sweeteners in most sugarless gums, and although they reduce decay compared to sucrose (commonly referred to as ‘sugar’), xylitol does not cause decay.

-- XYLIMELTS, are oral-adhering discs that stick to your teeth or gums to relieve persistent dry mouth, click here.
+- XYLIMELTS, dry mouth discs adhere to your teeth or gums to relieve persistent dry mouth, click here.

 - DENTEK CANKER COVER for canker sores, more info click here.